 10:00 - 11:15

-Katya Rubia.
-She is a professor of cognitive and deputy director of the Department of Child Psychiatry/Pears Maudsley Center for Young People in the King's College London, UK.
+Katya Rubia is Professor of Cognitive Neuroscience and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Centre for Young People at King's College London, UK.

 Academic program